aefarrell/aefarrell.github.io/_posts/2021-09-22-federal_election.md

 This is an exceptionally low change, the next lowest year (1940) had &gt;2&times; as many seats change hands.
 Also, the last time the overall seat change was even close to this low was decades ago, the next previous year with a relative change &lt;10% was 1965 and in that case &gt;3&times; as many seats changed hands.

-This might result may change, as of right now several ridings are still too-close to call without mail in ballots, but for some of those any change in results will actually lower the overall change in seats, not increase it.
-For example Edmonton Center is currently undecided with the Liberal candidate ahead, but if it changes then the incumbent Conservative would win and the overall relative change would go down.
+This result may change, as of right now several ridings are still too-close to call without mail in ballots, but for some of those if they flip it will actually lower the overall change in seats, not increase it.
+For example Edmonton Center is currently undecided with the Liberal candidate ahead, but if it flips to the incumbent Conservative the overall relative change for this election would go down.

 ---